dumlj/dumlj-build/@feature/feature-uploader/README.md

 # Feature Uploader

-corss platform uploader
+Corss platform uploader.

 ## BACKGROUND

-工具主要为了磨平不同服务商的 SDK 上传接口，用统一方法对接各个云服务商。
-暂时支持 `oss`, `s3`
+The tool is mainly designed to smooth the SDK upload interfaces of different CDN Service Providers and use some unified methods to connect to various CDN Service Providers.

 ## FEATURE

-- 通过单一方法实现上传
-  - 支持 OSS
+- Support OSS
-  - 支持 S3
+- Support S3

 ## INSTALL